MooersLab/latextips/README.md

 Web addresses or URLs are frequently used to refer to resources on the World Wide Web.
 URLs are useful to display because they can evolve.
 Knowledge of an outdated URL can aid in the discovery of the current URL.
-However, LaTeX does not know how to line wrap URL, so they can project into the right margin if they are long.
+However, LaTeX does not know how to line-wrap URLs, so they can project into the right margin if they are long.

 To address this problem, I put URLs in footnotes at the bottom of the page where they are out of the way.
 I use the command `\footnote{\url{ }}`.